Why it matters that you matter in retirement—Part 1

 Think about the skills you’ve developed during your work years, particularly the things you’ve enjoyed doing.
 You’re already skilled in these areas.
 Think through how you can use them in practical ways to set yourself up to use these skills—perhaps in self-employment or in helping others.

 Could you be a mentor?
 There are often mentoring opportunities.
-Currently one of the universities in Melbourne is looking for mentors for students in the areas they’re studying.
-Mentors tend to love what they do.
+I know that one of the universities in Melbourne has looked for mentors for students in the areas they’re studying.
+Mentors tend to love what they do and can share that enthusiasm.

 5. Becoming proficient at something new can help you matter

 Call this self-improvement, if you like.
-You could go back to school—get a higher degree (I received an email this morning from a 70+-year-old friend who has just received her PhD she’d started at the age of 69, so it does happen), or to learn a craft.
+You could go back to school—get a higher degree (I received an email recently from a 70+-year-old friend who has just received her PhD she’d started at the age of 69, so it does happen), or to learn a craft.

 You could start a new hobby or perfect an old one.
 You could support a charity or a cause in practical, hands-on ways.
 Or you could … (insert here what your creative juices tell you).